FACT SHEET - Using the internet to research kidney health information

 Websites asking for your personal details must explain what they will use them for.
-You should read a Privacy Statement on the site you visit, to ensure any information you supply will be kept confidential, not sold to a third party and that ongoing communications from the site will only be sent at your request.
+You should read the Privacy Statement on a website you visit, to ensure any information you supply will be kept confidential, not sold to a third party and that ongoing communications from the site will only be sent at your request.

 WHAT IS AN EXPERT PATIENT?

 Many patients become 'experts' as they have to learn a set of life skills to cope with and manage their life.
 Many GPs who care for people with chronic conditions say patients understand their condition better than they do.

 Increasing evidence shows that with proper support people with a chronic condition can take the lead in managing their health.
 This improves their quality of life, their overall mental and physical health and reduces incapacity.

 - feels confident and in control of their life